All Episodes Plain Text

 They realize that it takes a phenomenal amount of hard work to get here and start with very little and make a secure life for yourself.

-Casting them into some new place in our history that's different from our own ancestors is really doing them a disservice.
+The othering of these new people, casting them into some new place in our history that's different from our own ancestors, is really doing them a disservice.

 Tell us one story.

-He was from the very, very old Arab community in Kenya, so he was not a Black African.
+He was from the very, very old Arab community in Kenya, so he was not a black African.

 His name was Samir.

-And he was immersed in American pop culture and thought he would immediately get the hang of being here.
+He came to Columbia, Maryland, as he finished high school, and he was immersed in American pop culture and thought he would immediately get the hang of being here.

-And before long, he was working two full -time jobs, one doing the breakfast run at McDonald's.
+And before long, he was working two full-time jobs: one doing the breakfast run at McDonald's.

-He would go home, get a couple of hours nap, and then do another shift at the convenience store Wawa.
+He would go home, get a couple of hours' nap, and then do another shift at the convenience store, Wawa.

-Going slightly crazy and his answer is to join the United States Army.
+And his answer is to join the United States Army.

 And the stories he tells about being a brand spanking new resident of the United States and a member of the United States Army are sort of touching and hilarious at the same time.

-And they often pair American units with Korean counterparts so they can work together.
+He gets shipped out to Korea, and they often pair American units with Korean counterparts so they can work together.

-And they're asking him, pumping him for information about what it's like to live in America.
+And his Korean soldiers all have relatives in the United States, and they're asking him, pumping him for information about what it's like to live in America.

 And he finally had to tell them, I don't know what it's like to live in America.

-I was there a couple of months and then I joined the army.
+I was there a couple of months and then I joined the Army.

-He has an amazing story with, I think, a very redemptive He goes and protests at Dulles International Airport near Washington, D .C. against the Muslim ban,
+He has an amazing story with, I think, a very redemptive ending.

-the Trump -era policy that blocked arrivals from majority Muslim countries, and realizes that he couldn't do that in his own country.
+He goes and protests at Dulles International Airport near Washington, D.C., against the Muslim ban, the Trump-era policy that blocked arrivals from majority Muslim countries, and realizes that he couldn't do that in his own country.

-He would be surveilled, he would be photographed, he would be tracked.
+He would be tracked.

-Our guest this morning, Ray Suarez, author of the book We Are Home, Becoming American in the 21st Century in Oral History, part of our Holiday Authors series this week.
+Our guest this morning, Ray Suarez, author of the book, We Are Home, Becoming American in the 21st Century in Oral History, part of our holiday authors series this week.

 Ray Suarez is also the host of On Shifting Ground with Ray Suarez, the podcast.